DynaSlum/satsense/doc/notebooks/feature_extraction.rst

 Generator
 ~~~~~~~~~

-Next we create a generator which splits the image into blocks of 20x20
+Next we create a FullGenerator which creates patches of the image in
-pixels.
+steps of 20x20 pixels.

 In this cell we also show the images, therefore we load the rgb base
 image into the generator.
 This is only needed here so we can show the
-blocks using matplotlib when using the ``extract_features`` function
+blocks using matplotlib.
+In the next section we will be using the
+``extract_features`` function to extract features, which will be loading
-loading the correct base images will be done for you based on the
+the correct base images for you based on the features that will be
-features that will be calculated.
+calculated.

+The patch sizes are determined by the list of window shapes that you
+supply the ``load_image`` function.
+This is normally also provided by
+the ``extract_features`` function.

 .. code:: ipython3